-Prize expense for the draw games of Powerball, Mega Millions and Hot Lotto is based on the overall prize payout per the game design, while prize expense for Roadrunner Cash, Pick 3, Quicksters and Lucky Numbers Bingo is determined by the prizes won each month for each drawing or game.
-The prize expense for the Monopoly Millionaires' Club game was based on the actual cost of the prizes for the period that it was played.
+Prize expense for the draw games of Powerball, Mega Millions, Lotto America, and Hot Lotto is based on the overall prize payout per the game design, while prize expense for Roadrunner Cash, Pick 3, Quicksters and Lucky Numbers Bingo is determined by the prizes won each month for each drawing or game.
 The prizes included in the prize structure for each instant game printed determine prize expense for instant games.
 In general, prize expense increases or decreases from year-to-year relative to the increases or decreases in sales for each Lottery product and the prize structures of the games.

-In fiscal years 2017 and 2016, the prize payout decreased by approximately .87% and .71%, while in fiscal year 2015, the prize payout increased by approximately 2.74%, prior to the application of unclaimed prizes.
-The decreases in fiscal years 2017 and 2016 were mainly due to a lowering of prize payout on instant games by 2.54% and .46%, respectively, in each year, which inversely affected the growth of net instant game sales for each year.
+In fiscal years 2018 and 2017, the prize payout decreased by approximately .79% and .87%, prior to the application of unclaimed prizes.
+The decreases in fiscal years 2018 and 2017 were mainly due to a lowering of prize payout on instant games by .74% and 2.54%, respectively, in each year compared to the previous fiscal year, which inversely affected the growth of net instant game sales for each year.